 Well, I know Mallikarjun Mansur is no more and one cannot meet him in person.
 Thankfully he has chosen to lie in the garden of the house he lived in, right by the side of his wife.
-He probably registers the visitors who come searching for him his pristine house in a narrow lane opposite the All India Radio station in Dharwad.
+He probably registers the visitors who come searching for him in his pristine house, in a narrow lane opposite the All India Radio station in Dharwad.

-Mallikarjun Mansur Museum in Dharwad.
+Mallikarjun Mansur Museum in Dharwad

 Though the place is very much alive with regular music classes that are held in the house every evening.
 I reached the house and the first thing that struck me was its pristine white color with a red border and three letters vertically written on it – MBM.
-I know MM stands for Mallikarjun Mansur but wondered what does B stand for and I was soon to learn that it was his middle name Bheemarayappa, the name that he got from his father first name.
+I know MM stands for Mallikarjun Mansur but wondered what B stands for.
+Soon learned that it was his middle name Bheemarayappa, the name that he got from his father’s first name.

-I asked a few question to Sandhya and she said ‘Would you like to meet his daughter, she lives next door?’
-Could I say No, and within few minutes a very simple Akka Mahadevi ji, daughter of Mallikarjun Mansur walked in.
-She was so simple that I kept looking at her and then she broke the ice by asking me where I have come from and what do I do.
+I asked a few questions to Sandhya and she said ‘Would you like to meet his daughter, she lives next door?’
+Could I say No, and within a few minutes a very simple Akka Mahadevi Ji, daughter of Mallikarjun Mansur walked in?
+She was so simple that I kept looking at her and then she broke the ice by asking me where I have come from and what I do.

-Over a Jaljeera drink that very kindly offered me, I asked her to share some memories of her father and that is when she told me about her growing up in this very house.
-She spoke about how her father Mallikarjun Mansur used to get up at 4 AM and do his ‘Abhyaas’ or Singing practice.
+Over a Jaljeera drink that she very kindly offered me, I asked her to share some memories of her father.
+That is when she told me about her growing up in this very house.
+She spoke about how her father used to get up at 4 AM and do his ‘Abhyaas’ or Singing practice.
 She said he could sing at any hour and once he was singing the world ceased to exist for him.
-She recalled how she and her siblings were supposed to sing Sanskrit shlokas every evening at least for an hour before dinner.
+And then she recalled how she and her siblings were supposed to sing Sanskrit shlokas every evening at least for an hour before dinner.

 Second, she told an anecdote about the Tambura that is kept in the entrance room.
-She said once Mansur performed at a Math and the Swamiji asked him to have food and then leave.
-Since there was still time for the food to be served, Mansur packed his Tambura and left the place but as soon as he took first turn on the road his Tambura fell down and broke – not a good omen for a musician.
-So, he went back, had food at the math as directed by the Swamiji and then got the new tambura made at Miraj.
+She said once Mansur performed at a Math.
+And the Swamiji asked him to have food and then leave.
+Since there was still time for the food to be served, Mansur packed his Tambura and left the place.
+But as soon as he took the first turn on the road his Tambura fell down and broke – not a good omen for a musician.
+So, he went back and had food at the math as directed by the Swamiji.
+And then got the new tambura made at Miraj.
 The same tambura is displayed at the museum.

-It is an experience to be in the space where an art form was nurtured, where a great musician did his daily practice and to top it all hear it all from his daughter.
+It is an experience to be in the space where an art form was nurtured, where a great musician did his daily practice, and to top it all hear it all from his daughter.